-Alan R. Shoho is the Dean of the School of Education and Professor of Administrative Leadership at the University of Wisconsin-Milwaukee.
+Alan R. Shoho, former Dean of the School of Education, is Professor of Administrative Leadership at the University of Wisconsin-Milwaukee.
 Since his arrival in 2015, he led the School of Education to eliminating a $1M structural deficit and reducing a $2.4M carryforward debt down to $300K during an environment of declining enrollments.
 This was accomplished through difficult decisions involving staff layoffs, increasing faculty teaching loads, and re-organizing administrative staff support using a centralized model.
 He launched a marketing and recruiting campaign along with a retention task force to help regain student enrollment.
 In 2018, he charged all departments to come up with a strategic enrollment management plan by the end of summer 2018 to be implemented soon afterwards.

 Prior to arriving at UWM, he spent twenty-one years previously at the University of Texas at San Antonio where he was a Professor and Associate Vice Provost for Academic and Faculty Support.
 He was an American Council of Education (ACE) Fellow during 2012/2013 academic year at the University of North Carolina at Charlotte serving under Chancellor Philip Dubois.